Disney's Animal Kingdom Lodge

 The Samawati Springs Pool has a water slide and two hot tub areas.
 It also boasts an animal-themed water playground named Uwanja Camp, where squirting Venus flytraps, a rope bridge and water cannons make this the ultimate, fun-spirited playground.

 Every day, families can also take advantage of scheduled animal-related activities and educational workshops.
 At sunset, weather permitting, there’s even a Disney movie under the stars at the main pool.

 If shopping is your thing, then head to Zawadi Market Place, an authentic purveyor of African-crafted jewelry, baskets, masks and a variety of one-of-a-kind souvenirs.
 And for those seeking other indoor activities, the Zahanati Massage & Fitness Center is the perfect spot to grab a quick workout or decompress with a relaxing massage.
 As the sun dips and night falls, you’re in for a special treat — a campfire with storytelling, sing-a-longs and scrumptious roasted marshmallows under a night sky.

 As a guest of a Disney Resort hotel, you will also enjoy distinctive benefits and amenities.
 These magical touches have been designed to provide the most time-saving, convenient and entertaining vacation possible.

-Complimentary Resort Transportation & Standard Theme Park Parking: Motor coaches, water taxis and the world-famous monorail make getting around Walt Disney World Resort convenient!
-Plus, enjoy complimentary standard parking at Disney Theme Parks!
-You also receive complimentary motor coach transportation between Orlando International Airport and your Disney Resort hotel via Disney's Magical Express service.
+Complimentary Resort Transportation & Standard Theme Park Parking: Motor coaches, water taxis and the world-famous monorail make getting around Walt Disney World Resort convenient.
+Plus, enjoy complimentary standard parking at Disney theme parks.

 Entertaining Amenities: Themed pools with slides, poolside games and outdoor Disney movie screenings are just a few of the fun activities that are available at select Disney Resort hotels.